 Freshmen Admissions Process & Required Documentation

 The first step is to complete the Free Application for Federal Student Aid (FAFSA).
 The FAFSA opens October 1 of students’ senior year of high school.
 The final deadline for completing the FAFSA for regular decision is January 15.
 The information on the FAFSA must be accurate and true.
-Please include the RIT school code 002806 and the applicant’s social security number.
+Please include the RIT FAFSA school code 002806 and the applicant’s social security number.
+Also, please complete the TAP application which you can access by clicking the link to State Aid at the end of the FAFSA.
+This will allow you to automatically populate your information from the FAFSA to the TAP application.
+Please include the RIT TAP school code 0650 on your TAP application.

 The next step is to complete the Common Application and the RIT supplemental application by the deadlines noted below: